grbfacet/facet/relativity-tutorial.md

 <span class="eq">v<sub>100</sub> = 10v<sub>1</sub>.</span>

 At ten times the velocity, the 100 GeV electrons would cover any given distance 10 times as fast as the 1 GeV.
-So in the time it takes a 1 GeV electron to move the length of a bunch, the 100 GeV electron would have moved ten bunch lengths.
-Clearly, for a bunch to stay together as it traveled the one meter length of the plasma accelerator, they have to be pretty close in energy if Newton were correct.
+So in the time it takes a 1 GeV electron to move the length of a 12 µm bunch, the 100 GeV electron would have moved ten bunch lengths.
+Clearly, for a bunch to stay together as it traveled the one meter length of the plasma accelerator, the electrons would all have to be pretty close in energy if Newton were correct.

 Calculation: Let’s now look at the situation from Einstein’s point of view.